wp-plugins/simple-testimonial-rutator/readme.txt

 Tested up to: 3.9.1
 Stable tag:1.2

-Add "Simple Testimonial Rotator" Responsive Widget On Your Website Sidebar.
+Add "Simple Testimonial Rotator" responsive widget on your website sidebar.

-Add [str_testimonials] Shortcode Into Any Page For Display All Testimonials.
+Add [str_testimonials] shortcode for display all testimonials.

 == Description ==